-GB3JB - RV63 - Output 145.7875 MHz - Input 145.1875 MHz - 88.5 Hz ctcss (E) - IO81vc - South Wiltshire - England.
+RV63 - Out 145.7875 MHz - In 145.1875 MHz - 103.5 Hz ctcss (G).

-GB3JB is funded solely by donations and provides coverage across South Wiltshire, South Somerset and North Dorset, with specific areas such as the City of Salisbury, Salisbury Plain, the Blackmore Vale and Cranborne Chase being well within its range.
-Coverage also extends, for fixed stations, across most of central and parts of North Wiltshire, Southern Dorset and West Hampshire, plus parts of North and West Somerset - see link to coverage map.
+The system is located in South Wiltshire, in IO81vc, and provides coverage across South Wiltshire, South Somerset and North Dorset, with specific areas such as the City of Salisbury, Salisbury Plain, the Blackmore Vale and Cranborne Chase being well within its range.
+Coverage also extends, for fixed stations, across most of central and parts of North Wiltshire, Southern Dorset and West Hampshire, plus parts of North and West Somerset.
+See coverage map.

 GB3JB is an analogue voice repeater, with no internet linking, simple intuitive logic and no bells or whistles.
-The beacon gives callsign and locator.
-The invitation to transmit is a single dit, and to access the repeater users must continually transmit the 88.5 Hz ctcss tone.
-There is NO 1750 hz tone burst capability.
-The system timeout is currently set for 4 minutes.
+The beacon sends callsign and locator.
+The invitation to transmit is a single dit.

 The simple rules for using GB3JB ....

-(3) Please wait for the invitation to transmit (a single dit), and always leave a pause - please give others a chance to call-in, and finally .....
+(3) When in QSO, please wait for the invitation to transmit (a single dit), and always leave a pause between overs' - always give others a chance to call-in.

-(4) Ignore any idots - If you don't hear a callsign, do NOT respond - EVER !
+(8) Ignore any idots - If you don't hear a callsign, do NOT respond - EVER !

 Monday, 3 January 2011